rossjillian/afg/docs/design.md

 `pathExists()` essentially chains several `bfsFind()`s together by going through the vector of predicates and successively applying them in a backtracking search.
-I would've liked to implement `bfsFind()` as a generator using coroutines, but it seems that compiler support for coroutines is still very experimental.
-Since `bfsFind()` is an exhaustive search, it is infeasible to use directly in `pathExists()`, as I would like to greedily find states that satisfy all the predicates instead of slowly finding all states that satisfy each predicate.
+We would've liked to implement `bfsFind()` as a generator using coroutines, but it seems that compiler support for coroutines is still very experimental.
+Since `bfsFind()` is an exhaustive search, it is infeasible to use directly in `pathExists()`, as we would like to greedily find states that satisfy all the predicates instead of slowly finding all states that satisfy each predicate.
 As such `pathExists()` is implemented similarly to `bfsFind()`, except that it recurses once it finds a match in order to search searching for a